Paush Purnima : Significance and Importance

 Paush Purnima: Significance and Importance

-The second important bath at Mahakumbh is on 21 st January, Monday and more than two million devotees are expected to take holy dip in Triveni- the confluence of river Ganga, Yamuna and invisible Saraswati on the occasion of Paush Purnima-the full moon day of Hindu lunar month of Paush.
+The second important bath at Mahakumbh is on 21 st January, Monday and more than two million devotees are expected to take holy dip in Triveni- the confluence of river Ganga, Yamuna and invisible Saraswati on the occasion of Purnima-the full moon day of Hindu lunar month of Paush.

 Paush Purnima is a significant day in Hindu calendar.
 It marks the beginning of one month long austerity period which is observed during Magha month.
-In lunar calendar followed in North India Magha month starts from the next day of Paush Purnima.
+In lunar calendar followed in North India Magha month starts from the next day of Purnima.

 On Paush Purnami Hindu devotees come to Kumbh mela from far and wide to take a holy dip.
 It is believed that such an act will relieve all the sins, even those from previous births and even grant ‘moksha’ or salvation.
 Besides Prayag, the other prime pilgrimage places are Nasik, Allahabad and Ujjain.